 These machines are mentioned on EARLY RACE DEVELOPMENT pages, but they could not be omitted from pages about Yamaha's history at Daytona.

-The new machines were the direct descendants of the Catalina YD machines, code named YX24 250S and also known as the RR 250.
+The new machines were the direct descendants of the Catalina YD machines, code named YX24 250S and also known as the RR250 (although teh works specials differed somewhat to the production RR250 that followed).
 The frames were a development of the YD and first seen on the YX18, Yamaha's first dedicated road racer, which only made it to prototype stage.
-The new YX24 250S / RR machines featured large alloy drum brakes with a 2LS front and SLS rear and were also fitted with fairings from the YX18.
+The RR250 machines featured large alloy drum brakes with a 2LS front and SLS rear and were also fitted with fairings from the YX18.
 There was no provision for a rear guard (fender), but a front was available although not fitted for the Daytona race.